AmyAmelia/Playground/README.md

-#Playground
+# Playground
-A repo used as a dumping and tesing ground to random scripts that sont have a real home.
+A repo used as a dumping and testing ground for random scripts that do noxt have a real home.